MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab12_Custom_connectors.md

 ---
 lab:
     title: 'Lab 12: Custom Connector'
+    module: 'Module 9: Integrate with Power Platform and Dataverse'
 ---

-## Lab 09 – Custom Connector
+# Practice Lab 12 – Custom Connector

-# Scenario
+## Scenario

 A regional building department issues and tracks permits for new buildings and updates for remodeling of existing buildings.
 Throughout this course you will build applications and automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

 In this lab you will build a custom connector that can be used from Power Apps and Power Automate.
 Custom connectors describe existing APIs and allow them to be used easily.
 In this lab, you will build an API that has common calculations used by inspectors so that they can be used by applications.
 After building the API, you will create a custom connector definition to make it available to Power Apps and Power Automate.

 The connector could have multiple actions defined on it.
 However, for our lab we will define a single action **Get Required CPM** – where CPM stands for Cubic <N> Per Minute.
 In some regions this would be Cubic Feet Per Minute, and in others it could be Cubic Meters Per Minute.
 The action we are building will take the dimensions of a room and the number of air exchanges required by policy.
 The action logic will calculate the required CPM for that configuration.
 If you want, you can add additional actions to support other inspection type scenarios to the API and the custom connector.

 After building the API and the custom connector you will modify the inspector app.
 You will use the same connector and invoke an action from Power Automate.

-# High-level lab steps
+## High-level lab steps

 As part of configuring the custom connector, you will complete the following